Next: Simple Button Using PyRegister Prev: Simple Button using AddCallback Up: Examples Top: Top

 "MyPrint(g_var)".
 This string is evaluated by Python in the context

-it's argument's value, which is that of g_var
+it's argument's value, which is that of g_var---"a global

 value".